touchHLE/touchHLE/README.md

 ## Platform support

-touchHLE has been tested on x64 Windows and x64 macOS.
-It probably works on x64 Linux too but this hasn't been tested.
-AArch64 (including Apple Silicon) has not been tested.
+touchHLE has been tested and is to be considered supported on x64 Windows and x64 macOS.
+It may be possible to build it on Linux and on some AArch64 systems (at least one person has succeeded), but we make no guarantees right now.

-32-bit and big-endian host platforms are probably never going to be supported.
+Architectures other than x64 and AArch64 are completely unsupported, and this is unlikely to change.

 It would be desirable to eventually support Android.
 That is probably not too much work.